kkennis/Brain-teasers/part4_quad-ruby-meets-samuel-beckett-challenge/README.md

 The stage begins empty and *white* enters.
 As the play progresses, actors enter and exit one at a time.
 But the stage directions have an interesting property: each combination of actors appears on the stage once and only once throughout the play, and the play ends once the final actor is on the stage.

-We're going to write a method `beckett_directions` which takes as its input an array of (unique) actors and returns a list of stage directions to create a *Quad*-like play with those actors.
+We're going to write a method `beckettDirections` which takes as its input an array of (unique) actors and returns a list of stage directions to create a *Quad*-like play with those actors.
 Rather than reporting on who entered or who left, we'll report on who is on the stage at that moment in time.

 ### Example Return Values

-Here are some examples of what `beckett_directions` should return:
+Here are some examples of what `beckettDirections` should return:

 ```javascript
 # The play "ends" when the last remaining actor is on stage, so that actor never exits